BEEF LIVER BALLS

 HOW MUCH DOG TREATS CAN I FEED MY DOG?

 Simple.
-The book on Canine and feline Nutrition, mostly written by Proctor and Gamble employees (a major dog food company) actually concede that you can add up to TWENTY FIVE PERCENT (25% meat) to a dogs diet without upsetting the aafco dog nutrition tables that dog food is judged on.
+The book on Canine and Feline Nutrition, mostly written by Proctor and Gamble employees (a major dog food company) actually concede that you can add up to TWENTY-FIVE PERCENT (25% meat) to a dogs diet without upsetting the aafco dog nutrition tables that dog food is judged on.

 But hold it, why is the level set at 25% ??
-When dogs in the wild can actually eat 100% meat based food called prey ? the nasty secret of affcco is that it has accepted submissions from many dog food makers and pharmaceutical companies about what is appropriate for dogs to eat, that its has made guidelines that can only be achieved by the massive injection of artificial minerals and vitamins (condensed or lab made), from pharmaceutical companies (who also happen to be major dog food makers) !!
+When dogs in the wild can actually eat 100% meat based food called prey? the nasty secret of affcco is that it has accepted submissions from many dog food makers and pharmaceutical companies about what is appropriate for dogs to eat, that its has made guidelines that can only be achieved by the massive injection of artificial minerals and vitamins (condensed or lab made), from pharmaceutical companies (who also happen to be major dog food makers) !!

-So the real answer is more like 50% meat based dog treats !
+So the real answer is more like 50% meat based dog treats!

 YES, if you feed your dog small raw bones (chicken necks or lamb ribs) and some Fish Oil capsules (for Omega 3) then 50% by weight of dry 100% meat dog treats will provide your dog with similar or better nutrition than they will get in the wild or in a can.

-So if you normally feed your dog 200g of kibble you could alternate at least ever second day with 100g of kibble and 100g of meat based 100% dog treats (chicken, duck, roo, beef, fish).
+So if you normally feed your dog 200g of kibble you could alternate at least every second day with 100g of kibble and 100g of meat based 100% dog treats (chicken, duck, roo, beef, fish).

 You could buy, freeze, cut, defrost and give your dog raw meat, but many people have been convinced this is dangerous to feed to your dog.
-My very healthy dog would disagree !
+My very healthy dog would disagree!

-The benefit of adding dried meat to your dog's diet, is that it is safe and non messy and bio available to your dog.
+The benefit of adding dried meat to your dog's diet is that it is safe and non-messy and bioavailable to your dog.
 It will also give them chewing to strengthen their jaws and naturally clean their teeth, whereas kibble will usually leave grains on their teeth and rot them.